geico/rfcs/active/0000-import-export-feature/README.md

 ## Unresolved questions

-It's notable that the dataset-level export component of this feature was designed specifically for GEICO's use case, as it requires filling out a form that assumes a specific count of containers is in use for all datasets.
+It's notable that the dataset-level export component of this feature was designed specifically for data sources with two layers of containers in DataHub.
 This is unlikely to always be the case, and as such, this component will likely need to be refactored to be more flexible.
 We will need to determine what shape the component should take before performing this refactoring.